 The Salvation Army's mission is to meet basic human needs without discrimination and its ministry is motivated by the love of God.
 The Salvation Army's goal is to help individuals and families deal with the many challenges they face in their daily lives through social, educational, emotional, and spiritual development.
 Every program and service is designed to support and develop self-sufficiency and hope.In tandem with The Salvation Army's global mission, locally, the Greater Valley Corps' goal is to help those in need.
-As a result, individuals and families continue to benefit from the comprehensive emergency assistance program, including its Client Choice Food Pantry, Bread and Pastry Program, and service programs, such as Thanksgiving food distribution, and Back-to-School backpack distribution.
+As a result, individuals and families benefit from the comprehensive emergency assistance program, including its Client Choice Food Pantry, Bread and Pastry Program, and service programs, such as Thanksgiving food distribution, and Back-to-School backpack distribution.
 Clothing and furniture vouchers along with rental and utility assistance are also provided through the comprehensive emergency assistance program.

 Nonperishable food, along with diapers and toiletries are needed for distribution through our Client Choice Food Pantry.
 Additionally, donations of winter apparel, including coats, hats, gloves, and mittens are needed.
 These will be distributed to youth and adults in need from the Greater Valley.